 Does JST-SCU offer financial assistance?
 How will I know if I qualify for financial aid?

-There are internal work-study opportunities available at JST-SCU.
-Students who are interested in a part-time job at the school should apply for financial aid and answer "yes" to the work-study question.
+There are internal employment opportunities available at JST-SCU.
+Students who are interested in a part-time job at the school should apply for financial aid and answer 'yes' to the work-study question.
 We mail information about job openings during the summer.

 JST-SCU also participates in the Federal Direct Loan Program, which offers low-cost loans to degree or certificate students who are U.S. citizens or eligible non-citizens.
-To apply, students must complete the Free Application for Federal Student Aid (FAFSA) form online at www.fafsa.ed.gov, as well as the GTU Financial Aid application, which is available at www.gtu.edu.
-The JST-SCU FAFSA school code is G10333.
-For more information, please contact the:
+To apply, students must complete the Free Application for Federal Student Aid (FAFSA) form online.
+The JST FAFSA school code is G10333.
+Additionally, students must complete the GTU Financial Aid application.

 GTU Consortial Financial Aid Office